Open Accounting

 Implementation

 We should ask users to choose their username carefully.
-If they wish to maintain their privacy, they can choose a username known only to them.
-This username will appear on their posts.
+If they wish to maintain their privacy, they can choose a username to appear instead of their real name on their posts.
 They will also get a user number which will show in the accounts, but will have no public connection to their username.
+Only they will know this number.